- Our Work

 Jordan’s economy benefits from a well-educated population, strategic location, world heritage tourism sites and a reputation for stability in a turbulent region.
-The economy grew steadily from 1999-2008, as the government advanced economic reform alongside social and political development.
-More recently, the global economic crisis has undermined progress by reducing the demand for exports, remittances from expatriate Jordanians, tourism receipts, and foreign direct investment.
-In addition, increases in population, water scarcity, and the near total reliance on imported energy create economic challenges.
-Jobs are scarce outside large cities and aren’t created fast enough to absorb the growing workforce, whose education and skills often do not match labor market needs.
-Business development is hampered by a lack of skills, access to capital, regulatory challenges, and innovation.
+The economy grew steadily from 1999 to 2008 as the government advanced economic reform alongside social and political development, but the global economic crisis undermined progress by reducing the demand for exports, remittances from expatriate Jordanians, tourism revenues and foreign direct investment.
+In addition, increases in population, water scarcity, and the near total reliance on imported energy have created economic challenges.
+The rapidly growing population of refugees from Syria since 2011 further stresses resources.

-Our program in Jordan has grown from building roads to building a more diverse and globally competitive economy.
-During the past decade, USAID supported macroeconomic reforms and deficit reduction; promoted trade, investment and job creation; enhanced competitiveness of the private sector; created new jobs; and developed workforce skills.
+USAID’s economic programs in Jordan have grown over the years from building roads to building a more diverse and globally competitive economy.
+Over the past decade, we supported macroeconomic reforms and deficit reduction, promoted trade, investment and job creation, enhanced competitiveness of the private sector, created new jobs and developed workforce skills.

-Last updated: June 04, 2013
+Last updated: November 04, 2013